robotman2412/boa-risc-v/README.md

 <img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1"><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1"></a></p>

 If you create an FPGA bitstream, a compiled simulation, a tapeout or other compiled design with a Boa-RISC-V core, the `marchid` CSR is all the necessary attribution.
 For this, the value of `marchid` must not be changed and it must be readable by software running in M-mode.
-It is recommended that any third-party releases of a modified Boa-RISC-V CPU set the highest bit of `mipid` to 1 to distinguish from official releases.
+It is recommended that any third-party releases of a modified Boa-RISC-V CPU set the highest bit of `mimpid` to 1 to distinguish from official releases.